Remembering Oxfam in your Will

 As you consider including Oxfam in your Will, you may find it helpful to think about the following:

-- A bequest arranged now does not impose on your current grocery budget.
+- A gift in your Will arranged now does not impose on your current budget.
 It does not mean you have to dip deeply into your current cash flow.

 "We support Oxfam because it works with people to change their lives for the better, the whole community, not just one group or one child.
 And because it is political.
 It looks behind the reasons that so many suffer and urges Governments to make better decisions to help others."